liberapay/liberapay.com/README.md

     $ ./makedb.sh gittip-test

 The schema for the Gittip.com database is defined in schema.sql.
 It should be considered append-only.
-The idea is that this is the log of DDL that we've run against the production database.
+The idea is that this is the log of DDL that we&rsquo;ve run against the production database.
 You should never change commands that have already been run.
 New DDL will be (manually) run against the production database as part of deployment.

 Building and Launching
 ----------------------

-Once you've installed Python and Postgres and set up a database, you can use make to build and launch Gittip:
+Once you&rsquo;ve installed Python and Postgres and set up a database, you can use make to build and launch Gittip:

     $ make run

-If you don't have make, look at the Makefile to see what steps you need to perform to build and launch Gittip.
+If you don&rsquo;t have make, look at the Makefile to see what steps you need to perform to build and launch Gittip.
 The Makefile is pretty simple and straightforward.

 All Python dependencies (including virtualenv) are bundled with Gittip in the vendor/ directory.
-Gittip is designed so that you don't manage its virtualenv directly and you don't download its dependencies at build time.
+Gittip is designed so that you don&rsquo;t manage its virtualenv directly and you don&rsquo;t download its dependencies at build time.

 If Gittip launches successfully it will look like this: